Characterization and Classification of Fermionic Symmetry Enriched Topological Phases: Gf -crossed FSPT Phases

 where $e'_\mathpzc{gh} = \bar{\coho{t}}({\bf g},{\bf h}) \otimes e_\mathpzc{gh}$, $f'_\mathpzc{hk} = \bar{\coho{t}}({\bf h},{\bf k}) \otimes f_\mathpzc{hk}$, $a_\mathpzc{g}' = \bar{\coho{t}}({\bf h},{\bf k}) \otimes a_\mathpzc{g} = {}^{\bf g} \bar{\coho{t}}({\bf h},{\bf k}) \otimes a_\mathpzc{g}$, $d'_\mathpzc{ghk} = \bar{\coho{t}}({\bf gh},{\bf k}) \otimes d_\mathpzc{ghk}$, $d''_\mathpzc{ghk}= \bar{\coho{t}}({\bf g},{\bf h}) \otimes \bar{\coho{t}}({\bf gh},{\bf k}) \otimes d_\mathpzc{ghk} = {}^{\bf g}\bar{\coho{t}}({\bf h},{\bf k}) \otimes \bar{\coho{t}}({\bf g},{\bf hk}) \otimes d_\mathpzc{ghk}$, and $d'''_\mathpzc{ghk}= \bar{\coho{t}}({\bf g},{\bf hk}) \otimes d_\mathpzc{ghk}$.

-In order to determine the remaining topological data of the torsored theory, we need to relate the symmetry action on the topological charges of the torsored theory to that of the pre-torsored theory.
+In order to determine the remaining topological data of the post-torsor functor theory, we need to relate the symmetry action on the topological charges of the post-torsor functor theory to that of the pre-torsor functor theory.
 This is given by

 where

 and $\tor{\rho}_{\bf k}(a_{\vv{x},{\bf 0}}) = \rho_{\bf k}(a_{\vv{x},{\bf 0}})$, as expected, since the torsor method changes the fractionalization class while leaving the symmetry action on the ${\bf g}={\bf 0}$ sector unchanged.
 Note that $\mathfrak{q}$ can be vortex-valued when $\central({\bf g},{\bf h})\neq \central({\bf h},{\bf g})$.